ibm-ecosystem-engineering/QueryCraft/readme.md

 ## Step 8.
 Run pipeline (all)
+Please read the [Step 8.
+Run Full Pipeline](/document/Step%208.%20Run%20Full%20Pipeline.md) for step by step instructions for the Instruct dataset.

-To run all components together, you can change the required parameters in `simpleConfig.ini`.
+To run all components together, you can change the required parameters in `ssimpleConfig.ini`.
 You must set the default path as shown in the designated section below.

 ```
 [Finetune]